-I’ve been working on the trip report for my trip to Japan and Thailand for some time now.
-The end is in sight, with only a few segments to go.
 The flight between Bangkok and Frankfurt was the longest flight of the trip.
 This is now my 3rd flight on this product, and the 2rd time on Thai, but this is my first flight on any Thai aircraft long haul.
 I took more photos of the seat itself when I reviewed the flight between Tokyo and Bangkok.
 I’ve heard mixed reviews of Thai service, but this flight had some of the best, most personalized service I’ve had on any plane.

 After another wonderful stay at the Thai Royal First Class Lounge and Spa, I was escorted back to the entrance of lounge, where I bode farewell to the staff there and boarded another cart to take me to the gate.
 Once I got to the suite, I noticed that one of the storage areas was set up with an amenity kit and various reading materials.

 English reading materials included Cosmopolitan magazine, which I saved it for my wife.